 Property – Anything that is owned or possessed, as in land, products, interests, etc.

 Property Damage – Property damage occurs when you are involved in an incident in which harm is done to your personal property.
 A property damage claim can be settled at no additional cost when our car accident attorneys are handling your car accident claim.

-Proximate Cause – The proximate cause of an injury is a cause which in a natural and continuous sequence produces a person’s injury and is a cause which a reasonable and prudent person could have foreseen would probably produce such injury or some similar injurious result.
+Proximate Cause – The proximate cause of an injury is a cause which in a natural and continuous sequence produces a person’s injury.
+It is a cause which a reasonable and prudent person could have foreseen and would probably produce such injury or some similar injurious result.